t-crest/patmos-benchmarks/Malardalen/inout/README.md

 ## Notes

+The following benchmarks are not suitable for the multi-path variants:

-cover: control flow does not depend on input at all
+cover: control flow does not depend on input at all [adapted anyway]
+duff:  control flow depends on array size only [not adapated]
-edn:   control flow does not depend on input at all
+edn:   control flow does not depend on input at all [not adapated]
+fdct:  control flow dow not depend on input [adapted anyway]

+Missing Benchmarks (little value?):

+fft1: floating point
+fibcall: ...

 ## Bug Fixes